 955 Beech Street

 With its kiddie splash pool, water slide, racing lanes, and shower fountain, Livingston Park’s oversized outdoor pool is easily mistaken for a resort water park.
 A very welcome relief from the city heat, the urban oasis offers swimming lessons, recreational pool time, and lap swimming.
 Don’t live in Manchester?
 Non-residents are welcome during late afternoon open swim hours.
-Call ahead for weekly schedule and resident/non-resident admission prices.

 More public pools and favorite spots to swim in Manchester include: